Why Share Recipes?

 Q: How do I delete a comment I made?

 Look for the small "ร—" button on your comment.
-Admins can also delete comments if needed.
+Market Managers can also delete comments if needed.
 Photos are deleted along with their comments.

 Q: What if someone posts my recipe without credit?

-Reach out to your market admin.
+Reach out to your Market Manager.
 They can help resolve attribution issues or edit recipes to add proper credit.

 Q: Can I share recipes from cookbooks or websites?